SFDO-Tooling/Snowfakery/docs/index.md

 ## Installation

+If you intend to use Snowfakery with Salesforce, you should install CumulusCI.
+You will get Snowfakery "for free".

-Please start by installing Python.
+Either way, you start by installing Python.
 Whether or not you are installing CumulusCI, you can install Python by using the instructions from the [CumulusCI site](https://cumulusci.readthedocs.io/en/latest/install.html).

-But while you’re at it, why not install CumulusCI too?

-Next, you can go to a terminal and install Snowfakery:
+To learn how to use Snowfakery within CumulusCI, you can find instructions in [Using Snowfakery with Salesforce](salesforce.md).

+### Installation for Non-Salesforce Users

+*If you are not interested in using Snowfakery with Salesforce*, you can install just Snowfakery, without CumulusCI.

 ```s
 $ pip3 install pipx